The Power of Praise in Deliverance from Affliction

 © COPYRIGHT NOW UNBANNED PUBLICATIONS

-There is great spiritual power in prayer and praise.
-We do not have to feel like praying and praising God.
-As everything else, it is a decision to live a lifestyle of prayer, thanksgiving, and praise.
-We cannot praise Him for the trouble but despite the trouble, for God Alone delivers us from it all!
-As a result, when Paul and the other apostles were incarcerated, tortured, etcetera, they did not call for ‘supermen deliverers,’ but obeyed Scripture to start praising God.
+There is great spiritual power in willing, honest prayer and praise.
+We do not have to feel like praying or praising God.
+As everything else, it is a decision to live a lifestyle of prayer, thanksgiving, and praise, and then ‘feelings’ will follow.
+We praise Jesus despite the trouble, for in His time, God delivers us from it all!
+As a result, when Paul and the other apostles were incarcerated, tortured, etcetera, they did not call for ‘supermen deliverers’ but obeyed Scripture to start praising God.
 (And I am not underestimating the powerful, true gifts and callings of the Holy Spirit in the body of Christ.)
-The result was that God mightily delivered them even from that physical affliction.
+The result was that God mightily delivered them even from physical death.
 Acts 16:25-34, “At midnight Paul and Silas prayed and sang praises unto God: and the prisoners heard them.
-And suddenly there was a great earthquake, so that the foundations of the prison were shaken: and immediately all the doors were opened, and every one's bands were loosed."
+And suddenly there was a great earthquake, so that the foundations of the prison were shaken, and immediately all the doors were opened, and everyone's bands were loosed."

-Ps.
-107 proclaimed this New Covenant work of Jesus by stating, “When the Israelites, [our examples of how God deals with all his children through the ages on a Moral level, 1 Cor.
-10:11 Kjv.,] were hungry and thirsty, and their souls fainted in them, they cried to the Lord and He delivered them out of their distress and He led them forth by the right way.
+Psalm 107 prophetically proclaimed this New Covenant work of Jesus by stating, “When the Israelites, [our Old Testament examples of how God deals with all his children through the ages on a Moral level, 1 Corinthians 10:11 KJV,] were hungry and thirsty, and their souls fainted in them, they cried to the Lord and He delivered them out of their distress and He led them forth by the right way.
 Oh, that men would give thanks to the Lord for His goodness and for His wonderful works to the children of men!
-[And through the ages, when believers were] in darkness and the shadow of death… and there was none to help, they cried out to the Lord and He broke their chains in pieces.
-Oh, that men would give thanks [praise] to the Lord...
+[And through the ages, when believers were] in darkness and the shadow of death… they cried out to the Lord and He broke their chains in pieces.
+Oh, that men would give thanks [and praise] to the Lord...
 And when they drew near to the gates of death, [they cried to the Lord and praised Him IN their affliction,] and He sent them His WORD and healed them… [In all afflictions,] let them sacrifice the sacrifices of thanksgiving and declare His works with rejoicing… When souls melt because of trouble… and are at wits end… He calms the storm and guides them to His safe haven… Whoever is wise will observe these things.
 And they will understand the loving kindness of the Lord.”